 - Have you incorporated Covid-19 learnings into your bidding strategy?

-Like riding a bike or learning how to take a sip of water during a mask mandate, there is a learning curve to the RFP process.
-For those just starting out on their first response internally, it can easily take upwards of forty (40) hours to complete.
+Like riding a bike or learning how to take a sip of water during a mask mandate, there’s a learning curve to the RFP process.
+For those just starting out on their first response internally, it can easily take upwards of 40 hours to complete.

 Outsourcing your initial RFP response strategy to a human intelligence team eliminates much of the time lost to the learning curve.
 RFP experts and proposal managers alike have seen hundreds, if not thousands of RFPs across industries and therefore, can help see your RFP through to its completion.

 Having the ability to communicate with a human being that acts as an extension of your team can help you understand and learn the process more quickly.
-While at the same time, reducing any associated new process anxiety.
+At the same time, it can reduce any associated new-process anxiety.

 Qualify a Bid/No Bid

 Many firms (understandably so) tend to get very excited by the prospect of new business.
 While enthusiasm and a desire to grow are definitely important, they can lead to saying ‘yes’ too quickly to certain opportunities.
-Rather than ‘let’s do a competitive analysis of the RFP and decide if this bid aligns with our business strategy’.
+That’s rather than, ‘let’s do a competitive analysis and decide if this bid aligns with our business strategy’.
 The beauty of RFPs is that you have the opportunity to look at the details before dedicating time to writing the response.
 This is important because RFPs are filled with detailed requirements that can help guide you in the right direction.

 RFP Response Library

 Let’s say you’re responding to an RFP to provide security services to an elementary school in Kentucky, but you usually only provide these services at amusement parks.
 It’s not surprising then that many of your ‘saved answers’ will talk about “business hours” or “operating times”.
-This may very well be off putting to an elementary school that does not have “business hours” or “operating times” but rather “bell schedules”.
+This may very well be off-putting to an elementary school that doesn’t have “business hours” or “operating times” but rather “bell schedules”.
 It may seem trivial to you, but to the RFP evaluator, it’s clear that your response is not tailored to them.